 Real Estate Terms

-Before we get into the statistics, there are some terms we will refer throughout the article, which some people might not be familiar with.
+Before we get into the statistics, there are some terms we will refer to throughout the article, that some people might not be familiar with.
 These terms are explained below.

-Median Price: This is literally the price in the middle when all the property sales from a given time period have been arranged from the lowest to the highest.
-Half of the properties during that time period will have sold for less and the other half for more.
+Median Price: This is the price in the middle when all the property sales from a given period have been arranged from the lowest to the highest.
+Half of the properties during that period will have sold for less and the other half for more the the median price.

 Average Price: We get the average price by adding together all the sales and then dividing the number by the total amount of sales.
 The average price is not always the most accurate measure since, for example, just one or two very expensive house sales will raise the average price.